 The counter-intuitive rule: a "typo fix" is a patch only if no downstream consumer depends on the exact phrasing you fixed.
 If a downstream parser was extracting a value by matching on a specific string that happened to contain the typo, fixing it is a major version bump — regardless of your intent.
 Classification is determined by the consumer's dependency, not the author's perception of the change.
 [3]

 This matters because most prompt authors underestimate how many downstream systems parse around specific output phrasing.
 The practical approach: before classifying any change as patch, ask whether any registered consumer test touches the modified clause.
-If you do not have consumer contracts registered yet, ask who consumes this agent's output and contact them before shipping.
+If you don't have consumer contracts registered yet, ask who consumes this agent's output and contact them before shipping.

 | Version Bump | Trigger | Examples |